 The European Institute for Biomedical Imaging Research (EIBIR) is dedicated to the coordination of research projects and aims to support the development of biomedical imaging technologies and the dissemination of knowledge.

 We want to improve cooperation within the European biomedical imaging community, with the goal of improving the diagnosis, treatment and prevention of diseases.
-We actively supports research networking activities and common initiatives and interoperability in the field of biomedical imaging research.
+We actively support research networking activities and common initiatives and interoperability in the field of biomedical imaging research.

 EIBIR was established on the initiative of The European Society of Radiology (ESR) in 2006 and funded by the European Commission within Framework Programme 6.